 Java classes are not loaded into memory all at once, but when required by an application.
 Thus, if a class is changed while a program is running and before it has been loaded into memory, the new version will be used.
 Java also allows for class reloading.
 Thus, a program that employs class reloading makes it possible for an attacker to modify a class while a program is running.

-6.48.2 Guidance to language users
+6.48.2 Avoidance mechanisms for language users

+To avoid the vulnerabilities or mitigate their ill effects, Java software developers can:

-Follow the guidance contained in ISO/IEC TR 24772-1:2019 clause 6.48.5.
+Apply the avoidance mechanisms contained in ISO/IEC 24772-1:2024 6.48.5.

-Do not dynamically modify classes, unless there is a documented rationale and the rationale is carefully reviewed.
+Prohibit dynamically modify classes, unless there is a documented rationale and the rationale is carefully reviewed.

-As appropriate, verify through the use of signatures that dynamically linked or shared code being used is the same as that which was tested.
+Verify through the use of signatures that dynamically linked or shared code being used is the same as that which was tested.

 If possible, retest when dynamically linked or shared code has changed before using the application.